JRRS1982/TutorialProjects/reactRedux/README.md

     - first argument to the function is what, the second argument is when.
         - when the first argument that is passed to useEffect is a function, all that we are allowed to return is another function.
         - MASSIVE HEAD MESS - when the first argument to useEffect is a function it is called at the initial component render, and it returns a second function... but the second function is NOT invoked, it IS invoked when the component re-renders.
 It acts like a clean up function, it is invoked after the component is RE-rendered, so this second function runs BEFORE the first function at the components RE-render.... urgh! but cool.
+    - when you use a piece of state in the useEffect function you need to included the props/pieces of state in the array of the second argument of function.
 6. `useCallback`
 7. `useImperativeHandle`
 8. `useContext`